ankostis/polyvers/README.rst

 Credits
 =======
+- Contains a function from the BSD-tool :term`pbr` to fetch version from *pkg-metadata* when invoked as a :term:`setuptools plugin` from inside an egg.

-This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
+- This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _`audreyr/cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage